thomasbaden/simple-python-observable/README.md

 # simple-python-observable
 A simple python implementation of the Observer design pattern.

-This module provides `Observable`, `Register`, and `Unregister` data descriptor classes.
+This module provides `Observable`, `Register` and `Unregister` data descriptor classes.
 This allows one to easily convert an object attribute into an `Observable` without necessitating extensive changes to one's program; just treat the `Observable` as though it were a normal attribute.

-The `Observable` may be instantiated with two optional arguments:
+The `Observable` class may be instantiated with two optional arguments:
 * `always_notify` (default=`False`)
 * `include_previous` (default=`False`)